 A nonsectarian, nondenominational ambience is required in places of worship that serve visitors, staff, and other users of public institutions.
 Liturgical furnishings and representative art can be supplied, but must be moveable to accommodate all users, cultures, and religions.
 At the same time, the architectural qualities which imply a religious or spiritual intention, including light, color, and higher than conventional vertical spaces, should be also provided and celebrated.
 Because the place of worship is often a contemplative space, it should be gracious, hospitable, and dignified.
 Typical features of Place of Worship space types include the list of applicable design objectives elements as outlined below.
 For a complete list and definitions of the design objectives within the context of whole building design, click on the titles below.

-- Accessible Seating: Approximately 15 percent of seating supplied in places of worship within hospitals should be removable and reserved for wheelchairs and gurneys.
+- Accessible Seating: Approximately 15 percent of seating supplied in places of worship within hospitals/health care facilities should be removable and reserved for wheelchairs and gurneys.

 - Glazing: Include glazing system materials or detailing that emits natural light, but prevents glare and light reflection.
-Consider using clerestory windows to let natural light into the space when desirable views are not available or when available views are considered to distracting.
+Consider using clerestory windows to let natural light into the space when desirable views are not available, or when available views are considered too distracting.

 - Storage: A storage space should be provided for liturgical objects that are faith-specific.
 Such a space is key if worship spaces are to be adaptable.
 Items that may be stored include extra chairs, liturgical furnishings, large banners or other symbolic or decorative devices, statuary, prayer books for special occasions, seasonal decorations, prayer rugs, and religious garments.